sorbet/sorbet/website/docs/rbi.md

 anticipate this to be the preferred way to include RBI files into a project.

 `srb tc` will automatically check your `Gemfile.lock` for changes since it was last run.
-If there are changes (or if it has never ran with this specific hash before) it will check every gem to see if they have a `rbi/` directory.
+If there are changes (or if it has never run with this specific hash before) it will check every gem to see if they have a `rbi/` directory.
 If so, they will all be written out to a `~/.cache/sorbet/gem-rbis/<hash>` file and used when typechecking your code.
 These are not included in the normal `sorbet/`